85 pointsby pavel_lishin11 days ago20 comments

 In short, the fact that you are complaining about downvotes while simultaneously saying that it is inevitable for communities to devolve into places to dump ugly things is highly ironic.
 One thing that you are complaining about, is the solution to the other thing that you are complaining about.

-• hyperhello3 hours ago
+• hyperhello11 days ago

 You’ve collapsed my comment into a crumpled up pile of ideas that you hate.
 Your description doesn’t resonate with me and describe what I had to say.
 And I notice the article itself is now flagged and dead, because of downvotes too.

-• estimator72924 hours ago
+• zenethian11 days ago

 You're being downvoted because you haven't contributed anything to the conversation.
 You're just complaining.